 In order to live in the moment, you need to focus on the now.
 Focus on what you’re doing.
 Shut off the TV, turn off the computer, slow down, and savor the present.

-Jay Dixit, who is the senior editor of Psychology Today, refers to this as mindfulness, or being with your thoughts as they are.
+Jay Dixit, senior editor of Psychology Today, refers to this as mindfulness, or being with your thoughts as they are.
 According to Dixit, living for the moment by practicing mindfulness reduces stress, boosts your immune system, lowers blood pressure, and has other beneficial physical and mental effects.
 Dixit adds that mindful people are more secure, have higher self-esteem and are happier.

-According to Sonja Lyubomirsky, Ph.D., psychologist, and educator at the University of California at Riverside and author of The How of Happiness, savoring or relishing life in the moment — whether it’s eating a meal, drinking a cup of coffee or walking to the store — elicits happiness and other positive emotions.
+According to Sonja Lyubomirsky, Ph.D., psychologist, and educator at the University of California at Riverside and author of The How of Happiness, savoring and relishing life in the moment — whether it’s eating a meal, drinking a cup of coffee or walking to the store — elicits happiness and other positive emotions.

 2. Pay attention to the small things

 Notice the world around you: the small things.
 Be thankful for them.
 Living for the moment and taking notice of the small things will help you cultivate more positive experiences.